example42/puppet-tp/README.md

     tp::install { 'redis': }

-Install an application specifying a custom dependency class (where, for example, you can add a custom package rpository)
+Install an application specifying a custom dependency class (where, for example, you can add a custom package repository)

     tp::install { 'redis':
-      dependency_class => 'site::redis::redis_dependency',
+      dependency_class => 'site::redis::repo',
     }

-Install custom packages:
+Install custom packages (if the $packages hash is provided, is feed to create_resources('package',$packages))

     tp::install { 'redis':
       packages => {